SummaryRead the full fact sheet

 Ways to reduce your sugar intake:

-- Follow the Australian Dietary Guidelines and eat a wide variety of nutritious foods from the five food groups every day: vegetables, fruit, grains, lean meats (or alternatives) and dairy (or alternatives).
+- Follow the and eat a wide variety of nutritious foods from the five food groups every day: vegetables, fruit, grains, lean meats (or alternatives) and dairy (or alternatives).

 - Limit sugary foods, especially sticky foods that stay on the teeth.

-- Limit sugary and acidic drinks such as soft drinks (including sugar-free/diet and regular), sports drinks, cordials and fruit juices.
+- Limit such as soft drinks (including sugar-free/diet and regular), sports drinks, cordials and fruit juices.
+Choose water instead.

 - Ask about medication – check if any of your medication has sugar in it and if there is a sugar-free alternative.
-Also ask if your medication has an effect on saliva.
+Also ask if your medication causes dry mouth as this also increases the risk of decay.

 Chewing sugar-free gum can also be helpful in the fight against decay.
 It can help to produce saliva, which is able to wash sugar out of the mouth into the stomach, neutralise acid, fight bacteria and repair the early stages of tooth decay.